jts/nanopolish/README.md

 ## Dependencies

 [libhdf5](http://www.hdfgroup.org/HDF5/release/obtain5.html).
 By default this is automatically downloaded and compiled when running `make` but this can be disabled with: `HDF5=nofetch make`.
-The nanopolish binary will link using a libhdf5.a (statically).
+The nanopolish binary will link libhdf5.a statically.

 [eigen](http://eigen.tuxfamily.org).
 This is automatically downloaded and included when compiling with `make`.